SrJose369/eslint-plugin-jose/README.md

 > ## [0.2.0] - 2023-03-30
 ### <t>Changed</t>
-Por ahora todo esta andando bien, cambie algunas cosas, deje todo mas ordenando para poder suibrlo a github
+Por ahora todo esta andando bien, cambie algunas cosas, deje todo mas ordenando para poder suibrlo a github.

 ## Contributing
 ### Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.